Splynter-Security/Threat-Modeling-GitBook/foundations/motivation.md

 ## How

 In essence, threat modelling should be seen as a process of iteratively refining a defined security model.
-Identifying new threats when new components are added then modelling these threats, thus maintaining a consistent view of a system's risk profile in its broader environment.
+Identifying new threats when new components are added, then modelling these threats -- thus maintaining a consistent view of a system's risk profile in its broader environment.
-Threat modeling assists in building a continuous risk analysis documentation that assists future security initiatives in identifying what threats to focus on.
+Threat modeling builds a continuous risk analysis documentation that assists future security initiatives in identifying what threats to focus on.

 Lots of work has already been done on threat modelling for cyber security.
 Microsoft especially has been a big contributor with innovations such as STRIDE and the Secure Development Lifecycle (see Shostack [[3]](#References)).